nvecoven/INFO0948-2/Setup/README.md

 ## Install python / matlab components

 Install the V-REP bindings for Python or Matlab.
-Explenations are given in the respective subfolders.
+Explanations are given in the respective subfolders.

 You should now have been able to perform the binding test without getting errors.